tanmancan/media-server/readme.md

 ## Stream media and serve via http

-To just launch the streaming server without a front end interface, launch OBS, strat a stream and then run
+To just launch the streaming server without a front end interface, launch OBS, start a stream and then run

 ```shell
 $ npm run start